 I don’t eat my fridge and pantry empty every week, so I don’t purchase all of these things every week.
 This is one huge way I can make my budget work for me.
 I generally use about a quart of coconut oil every other week or so.
 I could spend $17 on a quart every other week, but that would cut into a lot of the purchases.
 I made my big 5 gallon purchase when the price was $11 a quart on sale.
 Now I don’t have to buy coconut oil for a long time, and have that savings freed up to spend on other things, like eggs (I eat about 2 dozen a week, on average).

 Order online and order in bulk.

+One of my favorite places to shop online is Thrive Market.
 Thrive Market is an online store best described as “Whole Foods with Aldi prices and Amazon convenience.”
 For every membership sold, Thrive Market donates a membership to a family in need.
 It’s a great program and it’s how I save hundreds of dollars every year, without sacrificing quality of food!
 Click here to get 20% off your first three orders!

 Ready for even more tips, including a sample grocery list, menu plan, and cooking guide?
 Download your free copy of my ebook, Dirt Cheap Nutrition!

-How do you budget for real food?
+How do you save money on healthy food?